Ronnie Irani is a former England, Lancashire and Essex cricketer.

-Originally playing for Lancashire, Irani moved to Essex in 1994 and quickly gained cult status after becoming captain in 2000
+Originally playing for Lancashire, Irani moved to Essex in 1994.

-Throughout his professional career he scored over 20,000 runs and took more than 650 wickets.
+Throughout his professional career Ronnie Irani scored over 20,000 runs and took more than 650 wickets.

-Ronnie moved into a career on Talksport radio where for six years he was a popular co-host on the Alan Brazil Breakfast Show.
+Ronnie later joined Talksport radio, where for six years he was a popular co-host on the Alan Brazil Breakfast Show.

-He is always happy to give his honest, passionate, amusing opinion on a number of topics, sport related or not.
+As a popular cricket after-dinner speaker, Ronnie delivers his honest, passionate, amusing opinion on a number of topics, sport and non-sport related.

-Through his openness, Ronnie tends to endear himself to the audience, allowing them to relate to his past experiences, which always ensures a relaxing and very enjoyable evening.
+Through his openness, Ronnie endears himself to the audience, allowing them to relate to his past experiences, ensuring an entertaining evening.